choueric/kbdashboard/README.md

 $ kbdashboard make bcm_defconfig 0
 ```

+Another useful targets are `install` and `modules_install`.

+`install` is one target of kernel's make system, which is different from the
+command `install`.
+The target will invoke arch's install script.
+For example,
+build a kernel for a Debian host, `install` will invoke `arch/x86/boot/install.sh`
+to do the installation.

+`modules_install` is used to install driver modules to the directory which is
+`$(mod_install_dir)/lib/modules/$(KERNELRELEASE)`.
+The directory would be in
+`/lib/modules` if the `mod_install_dir` is empty in configuration.

 ## config
 Invoke menuconfig to the specified kernel profile.
 The profile is specified by
 the name or index of profile in the command line, or by the current index in